-While they cannot solve all problems, troubleshooters can help you if there is a problem with your computer, operating system, or sound recording.
-Go to Settings, type “troubleshoot”, and then select “Troubleshoot”.
+While they cannot solve all voice microphone issues, troubleshooters can help you if there is a mic problem with your computer or laptop operating system or sound recording.
+Go to Settings, type troubleshoot and then select Troubleshoot.

-Make sure that the microphone is turned on in Windows 10’s operating system.
-It could be that the microphone is disabled or turned off.
+Make sure that the sounds of the mic are turned on in the control panel on Windows 10 operating system.
+It could be that the voice of the microphone is muted or disabled.

-This is why it doesn’t work.
+This is why the sound microphone not working.
 Go to Settings and search for Privacy.

-You must ensure that the microphone is not being used by an app other than your own.
+You must ensure that the voice of the mic is not being used by an app other than your own.

-Check the list for the app you are looking for and make sure the toggle switch is set to “On”.
-This should resolve the problem with your microphone.
+Test the list for the app you are looking for and make sure the toggle switch is set to On.
+This should resolve disabled the sound microphone problem of the app.

 Set Your Microphone As A Default Device

 You might have to manually set the default device for the external microphone to be connected to your computer or laptop on the control panel.
 Right-click on the volume/speaker adjust icon and choose Recording devices in the contextual menu.